Hellstellar/remote-mouse-server/README.md

 # Remote Mouse Server
 Desktop app for [Remote mouse](https://github.com/Hellstellar/remote-mouse) used to control your Desktop/Laptop mouse from mobile.
+Currently only for MacOS.

 ## Try the app